-You know what they say: Timing is everything.
-And when it comes to wedding planning, this statement certainly couldn't be truer.
+You know what they say: timing is everything.
+And when it comes to wedding planning, this statement certainly couldn't be more true.
 When exactly should you send those destination wedding invitations out?
 And how far in advance is it necessary to secure hotel blocks?
-We break it all down for you and so hopefully you can avoid some of the most common timing mistakes brides make while wedding planning.
-You're welcome!
+We break it all down for you here, so hopefully, you can avoid some of the most common timing mistakes brides make while wedding planning.

 Seriously, it happens.
 Erica Taylor, co-founder of NYC-based event design and planning company Tinsel & Twine has had "brides" reach out to make inquiries before they're even engaged!
 Or couples that reach out with a wedding date three years away.
 "While flattering, it's a bit premature and takes up our time that we could be devoting to other more timely clients," she says.